-The bridge is part of the aqueduct, and this complex is about 4 kilometres north of Tarragona.
+The bridge is part of the Aqueduct, and this complex is about 4 kilometres north of Tarragona.

-Below is a video by Jaume Vila of the bridge and the aqueduct.
+Below is a video by Jaume Vila of the bridge and the Aqueduct.

 Tarragona is not really on the radar screen of many tourists in Spain.
-With so many Spanish cities competing to attract tourists, Tarragona often disappears in the view, so we were surprised when we read about its Roman ruins, one of the best in the country.
+With so many Spanish cities competing to attract tourists, Tarragona often disappears from view, so we were surprised when we read about its Roman ruins, one of the best in the country.
 So, avoiding the cold north, we decided to drive to Tarragona and what a surprise we had.

 The Roman ruins exceeded our expectations.
 Anyone visiting Barcelona must take a day tour here.
 You can easily travel there as it is only about an hour from Barcelona and it is easy to get to using public transportation, the bus or the train.